-San Antonio Preparatory Community School, known as SA Prep, is a new charter school on the East Side of San Antonio that provides a college preparatory education through high-quality instruction and rigorous curriculum inside a supportive learning environment.
-On November 16, SA Prep began accepting applications for enrollment for the 2021–2022 school year, and open enrollment continues through February 28, 2021.
-We have put together a guide to help you learn more about San Antonio Preparatory Community School and take steps to enroll your child for the next school year.
+San Antonio Preparatory Schools, known as SA Prep, is a charter school on the Eastside of San Antonio that provides a college preparatory education through high-quality instruction and rigorous curriculum inside a supportive learning environment.
+Currently, SA Prep is accepting applications for enrollment and planning ahead for the 2022–23 school year.
+We have put together a guide to help you learn more about San Antonio Preparatory Schools and take steps to enroll your child for the next school year.

 About San Antonio Prep

-SA Prep opened in August 2020 under the leadership of CEO/Superintendent Stephanie Hall Powell, who drew on her experiences as a black student and the mother of black children to create a school that offers a different educational experience.
-The school will grow year by year into an institution ensuring all its students in grades 5–12 graduate college and succeed in the careers of their choice.
+SA Prep opened in August 2020 under the leadership of CEO/Superintendent Stephanie Hall-Furman, who drew on her experiences as a black student and the mother of black children to create a school that offers a different educational experience.
+The school currently serves students in grades 5–10 and will grow year by year into an institution ensuring all its students in grades 5–12 graduate college and succeed in the careers of their choice.

 TiJa Mitchell, Director of HR & Community Relations at SA Prep, has enrolled both of his children at SA Prep.
 At their previous school, they felt awkward and out of place, and got in trouble for not participating and talking in class.
 Now, they are in sixth and seventh grades at SA Prep, and they sometimes get in trouble for talking too much.
 TiJa said, “SA Prep has transformed their lives.”
 His children wake up before he does and are eager to be at school; they are sad when they find out there’s a day without school.

 At SA Prep, students like TiJa’s children see themselves reflected in their teachers and the school leadership.
 They learn that they can be in power, and they can be leaders.
 Instead of feeling “less than,” they feel like they belong and can make friends and grow their social skills.
 Teachers and students build relationships with each other and feel like family.